aioseo is not installed On-Demand Performance Bond Clauses | Swiftbonds

 On Demand Performance Bonds, What Are They?

-We are constantly getting a lot of questions about performance bonds.
+We are constantly getting a lot of questions about performance bonds insurance.
 This is especially true for foreign operations and how they operate.
 In certain countries (like the Middle East), theses are really on-demand performance bonds.
 That is, they are actually a financial guarantee and not a "true" performance bond like most companies are used to in the U.S. where most have a triggering event in a contract.
 But an on-demand performance bond is simply that - the Obligee calls on the bond and it gets paid.

 Below is a great example of an on-demand performance bond in singapore.